Transport in New Zealand: History

 Before Europeans arrived, Māori either walked or used watercraft on rivers or along the coasts.
 The road network of New Zealand has its origins in these tracks and paths used by Māori and later by Europeans in their early travels through New Zealand.
 Several major Māori tracks were known, such as the western coastal track was used along the whole length of the North Island, and the track on the East Coast, which left the coast near Castlepoint and rejoined it near Napier.
 In the South Island, another major track existed down the east coast with tributary tracks following streams up to the mountain passes to the West Coast.
 Mountains, swamp, and dense bush made inland routes tricky to traverse, and early settlers also made use of beaches as roads, for walking, riding horses, and herding sheep.
 Many farms had access via beaches only, and beaches were used as runways for planes.
-Some beaches are still used by planes, for example at Ōkārito and on the west coast of Stewart Island / Rakiura.
+Some beaches are still used by planes, for example at Ōkārito and on the west coast of Stewart Island.

 Initial roads, such as the Great South Road southwards from Auckland, were often built by the British Army to move troops, and were constructed to a comparatively high standard.
 Early sheep farming required few high-standard roads, but the strong increase in dairy farming in the late 19th century created a strong demand for better links on which the more perishable goods could be transported to market or towards ports for export.
 In many cases, later roads for motor vehicles follow paths used by bullock carts which followed tracks made for humans.
 These in turn in some cases became highways – with attendant problems all over New Zealand (but especially in the more mountainous regions), as the geography and contours of a slow-speed road laid out in the first half of the 20th century usually do not conform to safety and comfort criteria of modern motor vehicles.

 Early road construction was both hindered and helped by rail transport during the first half century of European settlement.
 Authorities were reluctant to expend large amounts of capital on more difficult sections of a route where there was a hope that a railway might instead be built.
 However, where railways were constructed, roads often either preceded them for construction or quickly followed it when the newly accessible land started to be settled more closely.